Manchester United 1-0 Brighton & Hove Albion

 City are the next Premier League visitors to Old Trafford on 10 December and Mourinho knows his side will have to produce a better performance than this to beat their title rivals.

-Lukaku looked flat throughout and now has one goal in his past nine games while Paul Pogba was unable to have as much influence as he enjoyed the previous week against Newcastle.
+Lukaku looked flat throughout and now has one goal in his past 10 games while Paul Pogba was unable to have as much influence as he enjoyed the previous week against Newcastle.

-This will go down as an ugly win but Mourinho and his players will not care if they are top of the table come next May.
+This will go down as an ugly win but Mourinho and his players will not care if they are top of the table next May.

 Positives for Hughton in defeat

-Brighton failed to win any of their first three league games without scoring.
+Brighton failed to win any of their first three league games during a tough introduction to Premier League life.

-Yet they showed on their first league visit to Old Trafford since 1983 that they have since found their feet at this level.
+Yet they showed on their first league visit to Old Trafford since 1983 that they have adapted to this level.

-Having lost 2-0 earlier in the season to Manchester City and Arsenal, the Seagulls will treat this latest defeat against one of the big Premier League heavyweights as another lesson in their first season at this level for 34 years.
+Having lost 2-0 earlier in the season to both Manchester City and Arsenal, the Seagulls will treat this latest defeat against one of the big Premier League heavyweights as another lesson in their first season at this level for 34 years.

-They were well organised, hard working and deserved something from the game, while Mourinho admitted Brighton gave United "probably the hardest match we've had this season".
+They were well organised, hard working and deserved something from the game.

 Gross was a constant menace while Bruno caused problems with his pace.